skyeaoki/course-rating-api/README.md

 6. Once the console has notified you the database connection was successful you may send Postman requests.

-(Postman tests provided by teamtreehouse.com)
+(Postman tests and seed data provided by teamtreehouse.com)